DO YOU HAVE QUESTIONS?

 How much does it cost?

 Rates vary between Winter and Summer and will change each year.

-The lap pool is $370.00 for the older swimmers; Junior Splash, Intermediate and Senior.
+The Lap pool is $390.00 for the older swimmers; Junior Splash, Junior Sprint, Intermediate and Senior.

 What times and days are practices?

 This varies between Winter and Summer.

 During Winter Maintenance, swimmers are allowed to swim with a coach for only 2 hours per week.
 This translates into two one-hour sessions.
 We offer a variety of days for swimmers to choose 2 days from.
 Please see the current schedule for Winter on the Practice Schedule page.